The Pfaffian Structure of CFN Phylogenetic Networks: Inferring Phylogenetic Networks in Pfaffian Coordinates

-The result above tells us that for a fixed $n\geq 6$, distinct $n$-sunlets are generically identifiable from the marginal distribution of purines/pyrimidines at the leaves of the sunlet.
-In particular, we can determine the reticulation vertex of the network from this distribution.
+The result above tells us that for a fixed $n\geq 6$, distinct $n$-sunlets are generically identifiable from the marginal distribution of states at the leaves of the sunlet.
+In particular, we can determine the reticulation vertex of the sunlet network from this distribution.
+For $n\leq 4$ we do not have generic identifiability of $n$-sunlets, because each $n$-sunlet variety has the same dimension as the space it lives in, and thus fills up the whole space {\cite{gross2023dimensions}}.
+For $n = 5$, the 5-sunlets are also not generically identifiable.
+Indeed, taking $\cs_5$ and swapping the leaves 4 and 5 or leaves 2 and 3 yields the same ideal.
+We identify the states of the CFN model with purines (nucleotides A and G) and pyrimidines (nucleotides C and T).
 In the remainder of this section, our aim is to evaluate the minors of $G_n$ at a matrix formed from the empirical distributions obtained from sequence data for each possible leaf-labeling of the $n$-sunlet.
 Proposition \ref{prop:ident} tells us that for the true leaf-labeling, all of the minors should evaluate to 0 (although accounting for error in the empirical distribution, we expect it to lie very close to 0), and for all other leaf-labelings, the minors should not all evaluate to zero.